j81blog/ADC-19781/README.md

 NOTE: You can optionaly specify the -Credential <Credential> parameter, if not credential will be asked.

 ### ADCFindIfHacked
-Execute some test to fid out if you are possibly hacked, this wil not give 100% certanty.
+Execute some test to find out if you are possibly hacked, this wil not give 100% certanty.
 This is based on currently known facts.

 This function requires the use of Posh-SSH, please install before use.